 PAN Card for Company

-Do you need a Business PAN Card?
+Who can Apply for a Business PAN Card?

 Any corporate organization conducting business in India, whether registered in India or overseas, needs a PAN card.
 A PAN card is required for every individual or entity doing business with an Indian company.
 It is also necessary for everyone involved in earning money outside of India, regardless of whether the firm is incorporated, has a permanent establishment, or an office in India.